jpallari/yahe/README.md

 change the values in `yahe.js` source file.
 Remember to rebuild after changing the values.

-You can also test and check the code for lint errors using [NPM][]:
+You can also test and check the code for lint errors using NPM:

 ```shell
 npm install